 - A. Hollow-Metal Frames: Fabricate in one piece except where handling and shipping limitations require multiple sections.
 Where frames are fabricated in sections, provide alignment plates or angles at each joint, fabricated of metal of same or greater thickness as frames. - 1.
-Provide countersunk, flat- or oval-head exposed screws and bolts for exposed fasteners unless otherwise indicated. - 2.
+Sidelite Frames: Provide closed tubular members with no visible face seams or joints, fabricated from same material as door frame.
+Fasten members at crossings and to jambs by welding. - 2.
+Provide countersunk, flat- or oval-head exposed screws and bolts for exposed fasteners unless otherwise indicated. - 3.
 Door Silencers: Except on weather-stripped frames, drill stops to receive door silencers as follows.
 Keep holes clear during construction. - a.
-Single-Door Frames: Drill stop in strike jamb to receive three door silencers. - B. Hardware Preparation: Factory prepare hollow-metal frames to receive templated mortised hardware, and electrical wiring; include cutouts, reinforcement, mortising, drilling, and tapping according to SDI A250.6, the Door Hardware Schedule, and templates. - 1.
+Single-Door Frames: Drill stop in strike jamb to receive three door silencers. - b.
+Double-Door Frames: Drill stop in head jamb to receive two door silencers. - B. Hardware Preparation: Factory prepare hollow-metal frames to receive templated mortised hardware, and electrical wiring; include cutouts, reinforcement, mortising, drilling, and tapping according to SDI A250.6, the Door Hardware Schedule, and templates. - 1.
 Reinforce frames to receive nontemplated, mortised, and surface-mounted door hardware. - 2.
-Comply with BHMA A156.115 for preparing hollow-metal frames for hardware.
+Comply with BHMA A156.115 for preparing hollow-metal frames for hardware. - C. Glazed Lites: Provide stops and moldings around glazed lites where indicated.
+Form corners of stops and moldings with butted or mitered hairline joints. - 1.
+Provide fixed frame moldings on outside of exterior and on secure side of interior frames.
+Provide loose stops and moldings on inside of hollow-metal frames. - 2.
+Coordinate rabbet width between fixed and removable stops with glazing and installation types indicated. - 3.
+Provide stops for installation with countersunk flat- or oval-head machine screws spaced uniformly not more than 9 inches o.c. and not more than 2 inches o.c. from each corner.